AckerlyXu/heima/articles/sql-database/sql-database-firewall-configure.md

 | [Set-AzureSqlDatabaseServerFirewallRule](https://msdn.microsoft.com/zh-cn/library/azure/dn546739.aspx)    | Server | Updates the properties of an existing server-level firewall rule |
 | [Remove-AzureSqlDatabaseServerFirewallRule](https://msdn.microsoft.com/zh-cn/library/azure/dn546727.aspx) | Server | Removes server-level firewall rules                              |

+> [!NOTE]
-> [AZURE.NOTE] There can be up as much as a five-minute delay for changes to the firewall settings to take effect.
+> There can be up as much as a five-minute delay for changes to the firewall settings to take effect.

 ## Troubleshooting the database firewall

 Consider the following points when access to the Azure SQL Database service does not behave as you expect:

 - **Local firewall configuration:** Before your computer can access Azure SQL Database, you may need to create a firewall exception on your computer for TCP port 1433.
 If you are making connections inside the Azure cloud boundary, you may have to open additional ports.
-For more information, see the **V12 of SQL Database: Outside vs inside** section of [Ports beyond 1433 for ADO.NET 4.5 and SQL Database V12](/documentation/articles/sql-database-develop-direct-route-ports-adonet-v12/).
+For more information, see the **V12 of SQL Database: Outside vs inside** section of [Ports beyond 1433 for ADO.NET 4.5 and SQL Database V12](./sql-database-develop-direct-route-ports-adonet-v12.md).

 - **Network address translation (NAT):** Due to NAT, the IP address used by your computer to connect to Azure SQL Database may be different than the IP address shown in your computer IP configuration settings.
 To view the IP address your computer is using to connect to Azure, log in to the portal and navigate to the **Configure** tab on the server that hosts your database.
 Under the **Allowed IP Addresses** section, the **Current Client IP Address** is displayed.
 Click **Add** to the **Allowed IP Addresses** to allow this computer to access the server.